omgnetwork/dev-portal/docs/install-eWallet-server.md

 * [Git](https://git-scm.com/) - used for downloading and synchronizing codebase with the remote code repository.

 * [NodeJS](https://nodejs.org/en/) - used for building front-end code for the Admin Panel.

-Once you have these applications installed, you're ready to set up the server.

 > Using macOS?
 You can also [install these dependencies via Homebrew](https://github.com/omisego/ewallet/blob/master/docs/setup/macos/brew_install_dependencies.md).

 #### Step 2: Set up the server
 Perform these steps to set up the server:

 1. Get the code.
-Pull the eWallet code from the OmiseGO eWallet Git repository, to      a directory of your choice:
+Pull the eWallet code from the OmiseGO eWallet Git repository to      a directory of your choice:
     ```
     $ git clone https://github.com/omisego/ewallet && cd ./ewallet
     ```